Bredalis/Algoritmos/README.md

-# Algoritmos
+# Algorithms
-👨🏻‍💻 Representacion grafica de los algoritmos (Diagramas de flujos) 👨🏻‍💻
+👨🏻‍💻 Graphic representation of the algorithms (Flow charts) 👨🏻‍💻